 Where the Company has directors/Where the company has directors/beneficial owners that are members of designated accountancy body – this may or may not fall under the remit of the AMLCU for authorisation and monitoring purposes.
-A memorandum of understanding has been agreed between the AMLCU of the Department of Justice and Equality and 8 named Accountancy Bodies (as set out in the MOU).
+A memorandum of understanding has been agreed between the AMLCU of the Department of Justice and 8 named Accountancy Bodies (as set out in the MOU).
 This memorandum of understanding sets out clearly the different scenarios that may occur and whether it falls to the AMLCU to arrange authorisation or the relevant accountancy body to regulate.

 Barrister or Solicitor

 Where a barrister or solicitor incorporates a company to carry out TCSP activity then for anti-money laundering purposes, the company is authorised and monitored by the AMLCU.
-A memorandum of understanding has been agreed between the AMLCU of the Department of Justice and Equality and the Law Society to reflect this position.
+A memorandum of understanding has been agreed between the AMLCU of the Department of Justice and the Law Society to reflect this position.